 If you’re thinking of rolling over your super into one account and are comparing funds, there are a few things to keep an eye out for to make sure you’re comparing apples with apples.

 Your fund will charge you fees to manage and invest your money.
 The amount of fees you’re charged depends on a couple of factors.
 These include your investment option and the type of fund you’re with, such as an industry or a retail fund.
 Industry super funds, such as AustralianSuper, are run for members’ benefit.
 Retail funds often charge much higher fees as they have a responsibility to their shareholders and a focus on profit.

 The amount of fees you pay over the course of your working life can add up.
 This can have a significant impact on your overall super balance come retirement.

 When you’re looking at different super funds, it can be important to compare long-term performance.
 After all, super is a long-term investment.
 So be sure to check not just how the fund is performing over the short term, but whether it has a good track record over the long-term.

 3. Net benefit

-The views expressed are those of the member based on their particular circumstances, reproduced with their continuing consent.
+The views expressed are those of the member based on their particular circumstances, reproduced with their continuing consent

-This information may be general financial advice which doesn’t take into account your personal objectives, financial situation or needs.
-Before making a decision about AustralianSuper, you should think about your financial requirements and refer to the relevant Product Disclosure Statement available at australiansuper.com/pds. or by calling 1300 300 273.
+This may include general financial advice which doesn’t take into account your personal objectives, financial situation or needs.
+Before making a decision consider if the information is right for you and read the relevant Product Disclosure Statement, available at australiansuper.com/PDS or by calling 1300 300 273.
 A Target Market Determination (TMD) is a document that outlines the target market a product has been designed for.
-Find the TMDs at australiansuper.com/tmd.
-AustralianSuper Pty Ltd, ABN 94 006 457 987, AFSL 233788, Trustee of AustralianSuper ABN 65 714 394 898.
+Find the TMDs at australiansuper.com/TMD.
+AustralianSuper Pty Ltd ABN 94 006 457 987, AFSL 233788, Trustee of AustralianSuper ABN 65 714 394 898.